qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * choose a color from the color selector dialog

-.. note:: When the color widget is set to a :ref:`project color <project_colors>` through the data-defined override properties, the above functions allowing to change the color are unavailable.
+.. note:: When the color widget is set to a :ref:`project color <project_colors>` through the data-defined override properties, the above functions for changing the color are unavailable.
 You'd first need to :guilabel:`Unlink color` or :guilabel:`Clear` the definition.

 .. _figure_color_selector: